 Campagnola is a rocky beach located 3 km North from Malcesine.
 It is possible to take off from here only when the wind is blowing from North.
-This beach is usually reserved for bathers and when the weather is ideal it is really crowded.
+This beach is usually reserved for bathers and when the weather is good it gets really crowded.
 The beach is big enough to assemble the gear of more than one kite and take off in the same time.
 There are many places to put the kite down in case of emergency.

 Assenza is a beach located ca. 5 Km south of Malcesine, in front of the Trimeloni island.
 Usually this location is used when the north wind is blowing: it is gusty and pretty strong wind in Campagnola, and going southwards the wind loses a little bit of its intensity.